Starring: Matthew McConaughey, Anne Hathaway, Jessica Chastain

 What’s more is that this doesn’t feel too unrealistic.
 Much like Gravity and Inception, it’s got a very tactile feel to it all, but it goes further by creating these distant worlds that make a much grander scale and really emphasise the importance and gravity of the interstellar mission, which made it absolutely breathtaking to behold.

-Overall, this gets an 8.9, due to a stunning story that maintains Nolan’s genius while adding more, as well as strong performances and a beautiful score (which I forgot to mention), coupled with those unbelievable special effects.
+Overall, this gets a 9.4, due to a stunning story that maintains Nolan’s genius while adding more, as well as strong performances and a beautiful score (which I forgot to mention), coupled with those unbelievable special effects.